TickTeam/guide-tt/android_app/6_how_to_lock_the_app.md

 ### How to lock the app?
 In order to enhance privacy of your data in TickTick, you can secure TickTick completely with Lock.

-1.Slide the screen to the right from margin or click the bulleted list icon on the top left of the toolbar.
+1.Open TickTick on your android device, and slide the screen to the right.

-2.Click the gear-shaped icon on the top right corner.
+2.Tap the gear-shaped icon in the upper right hand corner.

-3.Click “More” to tick the checkbox of “Enable Lock”.
+3.Tap “Security & Data” to enable Lock.

-4.Draw an unlock pattern for your app to protect privacy.
+4.Draw an unlock pattern for TickTick.